yujinis/aws-utils/mysql_client/go/README.md

-This is to bulk-insert random values on columns into MySQL database.
+This is to repeat inserting random values on columns into MySQL database by goroutines.

 It is necessary to put config file under config/ directory which contains HOST/USER/PASS/DB info.